xandejesus/fromthetransistor/README.md

 ## Intro
 * I don't think that programming experience is required, but Googling skills would be helpful
 * Current Requirements
-	* A UNIX terminal of some sort (WSL, MacOS, or native Linux works)
+	* A computer
+	* Some basic critical thinking skills
 	* Minecraft.
 Literally just minecraft.
 # Process